Tomciii/LabyrinthPuzzle/README.md

 # LabyrinthPuzzle
-A mobile app game created with Kotlin for FH Campus Wien MAD &amp; WFP
+A mobile app game created with Kotlin

 Preferred Emulator we work with:
 Pixel XL API 30